AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Are there insurance companies that don’t check your driving record?

 No, all insurance companies check your driving record before selling you a policy or renewing your existing one.
-Most companies check your driving record over the past three years, although some may go as far as seven to ten years back, depending on your state’s laws.
+Most companies check your driving record over the past three years, although some may go as far as five to seven years back, depending on your state’s laws.

 What are the best car insurance companies for a second chance?